 Camp to Annascaul (17km/11.5mi)

-We watched the Wales/Belgium soccer match, Eric had a great chat with the Old Anchor Inn B&B owner, & I got caught in a bizarre conversation with the town drunk who I think was speaking in Gaelic (had NO idea what he was saying).
+We watched the Wales/Belgium soccer match, Eric had a great chat with the Old Anchor Inn B&B owner, and I got caught in a bizarre conversation with the town drunk who I think was speaking in Gaelic (had NO idea what he was saying).

 “how ‘bout I toss-up a ham sandwich for ya?”

-According to a 20-yr local, it was the first time he had ever seen John serve anyone “grub” & oh it was heaven!
-Toasted ham & cheese sandwich with fresh tomato and Pringles.
-Our lodging that night was at Teac Seain B&B, which was also a pub below.
-Our host Kate was super friendly & this was our favorite location overall.
-The room was comfy & the breakfast was wonderful because she had delicious yogurt parfaits in addition to the full Irish breakfast.
+Our lodging that night was Teac Seain B&B, which had a pub below.
+Our host Kate was super friendly and this was our favorite location overall.
+The room was comfy and the breakfast was wonderful because she had yogurt parfaits in addition to the full Irish breakfast.
 That night we fell asleep to live music from downstairs, which started at 10:30pm.